Scara98/Portfolio/Project 4.md

 lcombo6_survived = df[(df['Sex'] == 'male') & (df['Survived'] == 1) & (df['Age']>= 18) & (df['Age']<=64) & (df['Pclass']==2)].shape[0]
 print('Number of 2nd class male passengers aged 18-64 who survived:', lcombo6_survived)
 ```
+Each combination was repeated with all classes, both sexes, and each different type within each category.
+For example using the point where passengers Embarked with sex and class the code would be run with each different embarkation point(C, S, Q, N/A) and each embarkation point would be tested with females in classes 1, 2, and 3 and also tested with males in classes 1, 2, and 3.
+So in this example using Embarkation point, there were 24 different combinations in total.
+The lowest survival rate for each category is shown.
 ![pic14_img](https://github.com/Scara98/Portfolio/blob/imgs/pic14_img)
 ![img8](https://github.com/Scara98/Portfolio/blob/imgs/img8.png)
 ![img9](https://github.com/Scara98/Portfolio/blob/imgs/img9.png)